Competing Persuaders in Zero-Sum Games: Introduction

 \citet{boleslavsky2018limited} and \citet{au2020competitive} study two senders persuading a receiver.
-However their setups are substantially different from ours because each sender can only reveal information about part of the state (their own type); as a consequence, they find unique non-fully revealing equilibria. \citet{li2018sequential}, \citet{li2018bayesian}, and \citet{wu2017coordinated} consider Bayesian Persuasion with multiple senders moving sequentially.
+However their setups are substantially different from ours because each sender can only reveal information about part of the state (her own type); as a consequence, they find unique non-fully revealing equilibria. \citet{koessler2022interactive} also consider an environment where each of many senders can reveal information only about one dimension of a multidimensional state space. \citet{li2018sequential}, \citet{li2018bayesian}, and \citet{wu2017coordinated} consider Bayesian Persuasion with multiple senders moving sequentially.
 Finally, in a concurrent paper, \citet{dworczak2020robust} (henceforth DP) study a single persuader who is uncertain about what additional information nature may give the receiver and chooses an experiment to maximize her worst-case payoff.
 This setting is related to competition between two senders in our model (our case of more than two senders is less related).
-While their baseline model allows nature to arbitrarily correlate her experiment with the persuader's, they address the case of conditionally independent experiments in a supplementary appendix and obtain results close to ours.
+While their baseline model allows nature to arbitrarily correlate her experiment with the persuader's, they address the case of conditionally independent experiments in a supplementary appendix and obtain results related to ours.
 However, due to differences between the models, our results concerning the total information revealed in equilibrium are stronger.
-See Section 5 for discussion.
+See Section 4.3 for discussion.